vmware/vcf-sdk-go/CONTRIBUTING.md

-# Contributing to vcf-sdk-go
+# Contributing

-Before you start working with vcf-sdk-go please read our Developer Certificate of Origin.
+Before you start working with `vmware/vcf-sdk-go` please read our Developer Certificate of Origin.
 All contributions to this repository must be signed as described on that page.
 Your signature certifies that you wrote the patch or have the right to pass it on as an open-source patch

 For any questions about the DCO process, please refer to our [FAQ](https://cla.vmware.com/dco).

-## Getting Started

-The SDK is generated using [go-swagger](https://github.com/go-swagger/go-swagger).
-Any changes should come from the official swagger files for VMware Cloud Foundation and then processed using `make swagger`.

-This will run the correct swagger commands and any fixups needed.
-After the generation, the flow below can be used for submitting a change.

 ## Contribution Flow